tsgates/arch-wiki-markdown/wiki/Emacs.md

     C-h t        Start the Emacs tutorial.

-    C-h v        Describe the given function.
+    C-h v        Describe the given variable.

     C-h w        Find which key(s) a command is bound to.

-> The Manuals
+> The manuals

 If you really want to master Emacs, the most recommanded source of documentation remains the official manuals: